Animal bite: Vertebrates

 Involuntary biting injuries due to closed-fist injuries from fists striking teeth (referred to as reverse bite injuries) are a common consequence of fist fights.
 These have been termed "fight bites".
 Injuries in which the knuckle joints or tendons of the hand are bitten into tend to be the most serious.

 Teething infants are known to bite objects to relieve pressure on their growing teeth, and may inadvertently bite people's hands or arms while doing so.
-Young children may also bite people out of anger or misbehaviour, although this is usually corrected early in the child's life.
+Young children may also bite people out of anger or misbehavior, although this is usually corrected early in the child's life.